-We remark that~\cref{prop:lb_eig_diff_homo} only requires the input state to be the worst case.
+We remark that~\cref{prop:lb_eig_diff_homo} only requires the input state to be worst-case.
 More specifically, for any given diagonalizable coefficient matrix $A$, we can always find an input state such that the complexity is bounded from below as claimed.
-Meanwhile, our lower bound is only in terms of the prepare oracle of $u(0)$, and no result is obtained in the input oracle of $A$.
-This is different from the counterparts in the Hamiltonian simulation problem (\emph{e.g.},~\cite{BerryChildsKothari2015}), which require both $A$ and $u(0)$ to be the worst case but can yield lower bounds in terms of the input oracles of both $A$ and $u(0)$.
+Meanwhile, our lower bound is only in terms of the preparation oracle of $u(0)$, and no result is obtained in the input oracle of $A$.
+This is different from the counterparts in the Hamiltonian simulation problem (\emph{e.g.},~\cite{BerryChildsKothari2015}), which require both $A$ and $u(0)$ to be worst-case but can yield lower bounds in terms of the input oracles of both $A$ and $u(0)$.